 San Ignacio Lagoon vs. Magdalena Bay?
 It's hard to go wrong with either.
 They are about 4 hours from each other so the whale encounters are very similar.
-On Magdalena Bay we do have exclusive rights to a beach camp.
+On Magdalena Bay, we do have exclusive rights to a beach camp.
 Nobody else can use it.
-Magdalena bay is also a bit easier from a logistic and travel standpoint as it's close to Loreto (major airport) while San Ignacio is about a 4 hour drive.
-In San Ignacio, the more famous of the two because it was first to be named an UNESCO World Heritage site and received fame from documentaries and being in a few books, there are more tourist who visit and witness the whales...but it's still a surreal experience.
-This said, San Ignacio does have a longer whale watching season from January through April while Magdalena's prime whale watching season is from mid-Jan through March.
+Magdalena bay is also a bit easier from a logistic and travel standpoint as it's close to Loreto (major airport) while San Ignacio is about a 4-hour drive.
+In San Ignacio, the more famous of the two because it was first to be named a UNESCO World Heritage site and received fame from documentaries and being in a few books, there are more tourists who visit and witness the whales...but it's still a surreal experience.
+This said San Ignacio does have a longer whale watching season from January through April while Magdalena's prime whale watching season is from mid-Jan through March.

 We are delighted to announce that furthering our conservation and responsible tourism efforts, in 2013 we became the first kayak tour operator outfitter to join the Responsible Whale Watch Partnership.
-We join just 20 other companies in effort to raise the standards of whale and dolphin watching worldwide.
+We join just 20 other companies in an effort to raise the standards of whale and dolphin watching in Baja and worldwide.